Frequently Asked Questions

 Degree candidates with an expected graduation date of May 2026, and graduates from July 2025 and December 2025 are eligible to participate.
 Degree candidates with expected graduation dates of July 2026 and December 2026 may request permission to participate.

 Students must have completed the application for graduation in order to be eligible to participate in the 2026 Commencement ceremonies.
-The deadline to apply to graduate is February 27, 2026.
+The deadline to apply to graduate was February 27, 2026.
 More information can be found on the graduation website.

-Please contact the Office of the Registrar ([email protected]) with any questions or concerns regarding your commencement eligibility.
+Don't hesitate to get in touch with the Office of the Registrar ([email protected]) with any questions or concerns regarding your commencement eligibility.

 Students are welcome to decorate their caps to celebrate their achievements and highlight their individuality.
 Decorated caps must align with the Student Conduct and Community Standards and should reflect the professionalism and significance of the occasion.
 Any caps deemed to be inappropriate will not be permitted to be worn.

-Yes, students are permitted to wear Western-style hats manufactured by the Stetson hat company instead of a regalia cap.
+Yes, students are permitted to wear Western-style hats, manufactured by the Stetson Hat Company, instead of a regalia cap.
 Hats are available for purchase online and in-store at the DeLand Campus Bookstore.

 No, there will not be a rehearsal for graduates.
 Students will be given all necessary instructions at student check-in prior to each ceremony.